anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 {: #pvr title='Example of pledge-voucher-request' artwork-align="left"}

 The pledge-voucher-request Content-Type is defined in
-{{I-D.richardson-anima-jose-voucher}} as:
+{{I-D.ietf-anima-jws-voucher}} as:

-application/voucher-jose+json
+application/voucher-jws+json

-The pledge SHOULD include an "Accept" header field indicating the acceptable media type for the voucher response.
-The media type "application/voucher-jose+json" is defined in
+The pledge SHOULD include this Content-Type header field indicating the included media type for the voucher response.
+Note that this is also an indication regarding the acceptable fromat of the voucher response.
-{{I-D.richardson-anima-jose-voucher}}.
+This format is included by the registrar as described in {{exchanges_uc2_2}}.

 Once the registrar-agent has received the pledge-voucher-request it can trigger the pledge to generate an enrollment-request object.